shivivats/MR-Subjective-Testing-Platform/README.md

 ## System Requirements

-This platform was developed on a system with an i9-13900K CPU, 64 GB of DDR5-4800 MHz memory and an NVIDIA RTX 4070 Ti.
-These are all high-end specs (as of mid-2023), but the only absolute requirement here is the memory[^1].
+This platform was tested on a laptop with an i7-12700H, 32 GB of DDR5-4800 MHz memory and an NVIDIA RTX A2000 8GB GPU.
+These are all high-end specs (as of mid-202), but the only absolute requirement here is the memory[^1].
 At least 32 GB of memory is recommended.
 Having a GPU with >=8GB of memory will also be beneficial.

 ## Software Pre-requisites